antmicro/arty-mpw-tester/doc/arty-mpw-tester.md

 Each of the power rails routed on Caravel breakout is exposed on `1x2 2.54mm` pin header allowing for selecting which rails are enabled.\
 Using this header it is also possible to manually inject voltage into separate rails.
-All 7 power rails are also connected to power monitors which allow measuring voltage and current used by Caravel breakout.

  ```{image} ../img/arty-mpw-tester-power-rails.png
 :width: 500px
 :align: center
 ```

+#### Caravel rails measurement

+All 7 power rails of Caravel breakout are also connected to power monitors which allow measuring voltage and current used by the board.
+Measurement is based on 2 4-channel PAC1954T chips.
+User can communicate with chips with I2C interface and Arty board as controller.
+SMBus addresses of chips are 0b0011111 and 0b0010000.

 #### Arty / USB rail connection
 ```{warning}